cfpbackup/hmda-combined-documentation/fig_versioned_docs/version-2021/data-specifications.md

 Example: If the total points and fees are $2,399.04, enter 2399.04.

 > c.
-Enter "NA" if the requirement to report total points and fees does not apply to the covered loan or application that your institution is reporting.
+Enter “NA” if the requirement to report total points and fees does not apply to the covered loan or application that your institution is reporting.

 > d.
-Enter "Exempt" if, pursuant to the 2018 HMDA Rule, your institution is not reporting Total Loan Costs or Total Points and Fees.
+Enter “Exempt” if, pursuant to the 2018 HMDA Rule, your institution is not reporting Total Loan Costs or Total Points and Fees.

 #### (2-75)[Paragraph 4(a)(18)—Origination Charges](https://www.consumerfinance.gov/policy-compliance/rulemaking/regulations/1003/4/#a-18).